MicrosoftDocs/powerapps-docs/articles/signup-for-powerapps.md

 1. If you have an existing organizational account, you see a message asking you to select **Start**:
 ![](./media/signup-for-powerapps/BoxPortal_AlmostThere.png)

-1. You will then be taken to [powerapps.com](2), and you can begin using PowerApps.
+1. You are then taken to [powerapps.com][2], and you can begin using PowerApps.

 ## Troubleshoot##
 In many cases, registering for PowerApps is achieved by following the signing up for PowerApps (steps in this topic).
 However, there are several reasons sign-up may fail.
 The following table summarizes some of the most common reasons, and ways you can workaround these issues.